learn-co-curriculum/dsc-mle/README.md

 ## Objectives

 You will be able to:
-* Understand and describe parametric inference based in context of identifying optimal values for model parameters.
+* Understand and describe parametric inference based in context of identifying optimal values for model parameters
 * Understand the concept of likelihood , and the difference between likelihood and a probability
 * Describe MLE assumption of IID samples and its implications on model development
-*

 ## Parameter Inference